minio/docs/source/reference/minio-mc/mc-mirror.rst

    ``mc mirror`` logs an error and continues to synchronize other objects.

 .. mc-cmd:: --preserve, a
+   :optional:

    Preserve file system attributes and bucket policy rules of the :mc-cmd:`~mc mirror SOURCE` on the :mc-cmd:`~mc mirror TARGET`.

 .. mc-cmd:: --region
+   :optional:

    Specify the ``string`` region when creating new bucket(s) on the target.

    Defaults to ``"us-east-1"``.

 .. mc-cmd:: --remove
+   :optional:

    Removes object(s) on the Target that do not exist on the Source.

    Use the ``--remove`` flag to have the same list of objects on both Source and Target.